 On the federal level, there are several initiatives in place to support and develop these essential school programs, including:

-- The Center for Disease Control and Prevention’s (CDC) Division of Adolescent and School Health (DASH)provides funding for health and wellbeing through schools, including programs and services to support students’ mental health.
+- The Centers for Disease Control and Prevention’s (CDC) Division of Adolescent and School Health (DASH)provides funding for health and wellbeing through schools, including programs and services to support students’ mental health.

 - Substance Abuse and Mental Health Services Alliance Project Aware partners with state mental health agencies to increase awareness of mental health in schools, offer training to school staff and connects students with behavioral health services.